Using Moodle to collect feedback from students

 If you are teaching course that will not be formally evaluated, you can conduct your own end-of-course evaluation.

-A Sample Course Evaluation is available in the Templates area of Moodle feedback, with pre-populated questions that you can edit as a starting point.
+Two Sample Course Evaluations (and one abbreviated questionnaire) are currently available in the Templates area of Moodle feedback with pre-populated questions that you can edit as a starting point.

 Setting up a survey in Moodle using the Feedback activity